Research and Clinical Trials

 Children’s Oncology Group Leadership

 Seattle Children’s is a founding member of the Children’s Oncology Group (COG), an international organization of childhood cancer specialists.
-Members work to develop new treatments and reduce long-term effects of cancer and treatments.
-Through their leadership in COG, our experts help set the worldwide agenda for pediatric cancer research.
+Members work to develop new treatments and reduce long-term effects of cancer and related treatments.
+Through leadership in the COG, our experts help set the worldwide agenda for pediatric cancer research.